Tuesday, June 29, 2021

 Novels like Keepers of the Faith certainly help to improve public sensibility.
 In the Foreword for the book, Prof Ismail K Poonawala writes that Keepers of the Faith should be read by all Momins conversant with English.
 Yes, indeed, and others too.
 The narrative certainly must make every reader reflect about their own religion and its keepers.

-Thursday, May 23, 2019
+Friday, May 24, 2019

 Elections 2019 - through War and Peace

 Today Narendra Modi led Bharatiya Janata Party has secured a strong mandate to govern India for a second term.
 In the five years of the preceding term many of the founding ideals came under strain.
 The election process also was marred by several transgressions by the ruling party.
-Notably, a wilful and blatant flouting of election commission rules by the ruling party, and cocking a snook at the good traditions of civilized electoral practices by fielding a terror suspect into the fray.
+Notably, a wilful and blatant flouting of Election Commission rules by the ruling party, and cocking a snook at the good traditions of civilized electoral practices by fielding a terror suspect into the fray.
 Also invoking the army in election campaigns, which is against the rules.

 None of that seems to have mattered to the voters and if anything the PM's stock seems to have gone further up.
 It makes you think whether it is just the "power" of an individual to subject a nation to his will or if there is something more to it.